plaintextaccounting/plaintextaccounting/index.md

 ##### How big is your ledger/journal file ?

-For individual accounting, somewhere between 500-1500 transactions and 100-400K of journal per year seems typical.
+For individual accounting, somewhere between 500-1500 transactions and 100-400 Kb of journal file per year seems typical.

 https://www.reddit.com/r/plaintextaccounting/comments/dbjizl/how_big_is_your_ledgerjournal_file/